Course Descriptions

 Locates queer embodiments, performances and projects in local, national and transnational contexts.
 What is made visible and invisible in performance theory, constructions/appropriations of the deviant, and the complex shifts in queer space taking place through globalization?
 How are effects produced as queer across interwoven spaces?

-Prerequisite(s): Completion of 30 credit units at the university level.
+Prerequisite(s): WGST 112.3 or completion of 18 credit units at the university level.

 Note: WGST 110 or 112 is strongly recommended.